okdistribute/spake2-wasm/README.md

 # spake2-wasm

-This is a WASM port of the [SPAKE2 algorithm](https://tools.ietf.org/id/draft-irtf-cfrg-spake2-10.html).
+This is a Node.js/WASM port of the [SPAKE2 algorithm](https://tools.ietf.org/id/draft-irtf-cfrg-spake2-10.html).
 SPAKE2 is a secure method for deriving a shared secret from a low entropy password.

 For the default security level each message is 33 bytes long.
 The resulting secrets are Ed25519 elliptic curve keys, roughly equivalent to an 128-bit symmetric key.

 [Read the Rust library documentation for more information on how this works, it's pretty good!](https://docs.rs/spake2/0.2.0/spake2/)

+It also works in the browser!
+See how to use this in the browser in the [example](/example) directory.

 ## Installation